gumaerc-testorg/18.445-spring-2015/content/pages/assignments.md

 uid: 77a58fd7-7428-eca6-2500-d70dc2c1b3a9
 ---

 The homework exercises in the first three assignments are selected from Levin, David Asher, Y. Peres, and Elizabeth L. Wilmer. _Markov Chains and Mixing Times_.
 American Mathematical Society, 2008.
-ISBN: 9780821847398. \[Preview with [Google Books](http://books.google.com/books?id=6Cg5Nq5sSv4C&pg=PAfrontcover)\] Solutions courtesy of Cheng Mao.
+ISBN: 9780821847398. \[Preview with {{% resource_link "5f66553c-1d09-4184-96c8-d6cb8dd4150e" "Google Books" %}}\] Solutions courtesy of Cheng Mao.
 Used with permission.

 {{< tableopen >}}
 {{< theadopen >}}